 - Injury to the third layer of skin, or subcutaneous tissue, is referred to as a full thickness injury.
 This was formerly called a third-degree burn.

 First aid should be given to chemical burns immediately if possible.
 This includes removing the chemical that caused the burn and rinsing the skin under running water for 10 to 20 minutes.
 If a chemical came into contact with your eyes, rinse your eyes continuously for at least 20 minutes before seeking emergency care.

 Remove any clothing or jewelry contaminated by the chemical.
 Wrap the burned area loosely with a dry sterile dressing or a clean cloth if possible.
-If the burn is superficial, you can take an over-the-counter (OTC) pain reliever, such as aspirin.
+If the burn is superficial, you can take an over-the-counter (OTC) pain reliever, such as ibuprofen or acetaminophen.
 You should go to the emergency room immediately if the burn is more serious.